Jman012/FloatplaneAPI/README.md

 2. Run `npm install`
 	1. This will install all of the necessary tooling
 	2. The OpenAPI Generator tooling requires Java to be installed, but will fail silently if it is not.
+	3. Note that for AsyncAPI, it depends on installing `puppeteer`.
+If working on an M1 Apple device, you may run into issues with this dependency.
+Following [this article](https://linguinecode.com/post/how-to-fix-m1-mac-puppeteer-chromium-arm64-bug) may help.
-3. Make changes as necessary to `floatplane-openapi-specification.json`
+3. Make changes as necessary to `floatplane-openapi-specification.json` or the AsyncAPI specification files
 4. Run `npm run docs-all`.
 This will:
 	1. Trim the spec into `floatplane-openapi-specification-trimmed.json`
 	2. Generate documentation for the trimmed spec into the `/Docs` folder